eclipse-tractusx/traceability-foss/docs/user-manual.md

 ##### Overview

 General production information.
-Information on the quality status of the part/batch.
+Information on the quality status of the part / batch.

 ##### Relations